 Notifications can appear onscreen even if your display is asleep or screen lock is on.

 Set snooze time for events and reminders

 When a Calendar notification appears for an upcoming event, you can choose how long to snooze it by clicking and holding the Snooze button on the notification.
 You can also snooze reminders from a notification.

-You can now choose the font, alignment and size of text annotations from the Edit toolbar.
+You can now choose the font, alignment, and size of text annotations right from the Edit toolbar.
 Use copy and paste to quickly duplicate an existing annotation or even copy it to a different document.
 New alignment guides help you position annotations on a PDF page or image.

 Redesigned bookmarks make it easy to return to interesting pages in a PDF document.
 You can place bookmarks in a file and quickly navigate to them using the bookmarks list in the sidebar.
 You can even see your bookmarks as you scroll through a document.

 More sorting options

 Now you can sort your reminders by due date, priority, and creation date.

 Sort order pushed to iCloud

 When you manually reorder items in a list, the changes are pushed to iCloud so you have the same order on all your devices.